arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # EPP &lt;create&gt; command

-The EPP &lt;create&gt; command's task is to provision a new normal domain.
-The task of converting an allocatable domain into an allocated domain is instead performed using the &lt;update&gt; command.
+The EPP &lt;create&gt; command's standard task is to provision a new domain.
+If the domain to be created is part of a variant group, the command MUST be rejected as follows.

-If a variant-agnostic client initiates the creation of a domain that is a member of the variant group of any variant TLD, independent of the status of the domain in that group, the request MUST be rejected.
-The response SHOULD be the same as if the domain to be created is reserved.
+* If the client is variant-agnostic, the response SHOULD be the same as if the domain to be created is reserved.

-__ TODO__: make clear that registering the first domain within any variant group must not be rejected.
-The rejection only happens if at least one other domain of that variant group already exists.
+* If the client is variant-aware, the response MUST indicate that it is an inappropriate use of the command.

+The &lt;create&gt; MUST only be used to create the Primary Domain.
+The task of converting an allocatable domain into an allocated domain MUST be performed using the &lt;update&gt; command.

-If a variant-agnostic client initiates the creation of a domain that does not exist and is not a member of any variant group, then the following actions are REQUIRED.
+If a client initiates the creation of a domain that does not exist and is not a member of any variant group, then the following actions are REQUIRED.